 The 1851 census shows Henry Collingwood Blackett (head of household) and his wife Theophania living at Sockburn.
 With the death of Henry without issue on 27th May 1856 the estate would have passed under his father’s Will to his elder brother, Sir Edward Blackett, but Theophania seems to have been allowed to continue living there and the 1861 census shows her as head of the household.
 The 1871 census shows only servants living at the hall and Theophania may have been out of the country.
-She died on the 6th June 1877 and for many years the estate was rented out, finally being sold in 1920 by Arthur Edward Blackett (1874-1959), a younger son of Sir Edward William Blackett, the eldest son and heir of Sir Edward.
+She died on the 6th June 1877 and for many years the estate was rented out, although in 1911 Sockburn was occupied by Arthur Edward Blackett (1874-1959), a younger son of Sir Edward William Blackett, the eldest son and heir of Sir Edward.
+Arthur Edward Blackett finally sold the estate in 1920.
 Henry and his wife are buried in the graveyard of the redundant All Saints’ Church at Sockburn Hall.

 In 1870 Theophania had a bridge built about half a mile downstream from the hall to allow worshippers to cross the Tees to All Saints Church in Girsby, built in 1838 by the Blacketts to replace the original Sockburn church, which they had largely demolished.
 Her motives seem to have been less that purely philanthropic, however, as she had been taken to court by the Darlington Highway Board for blocking parishioners’ access to the church across her land by the ancient crossing/ford close to the hall [iii].
 The parishioners thus gained a bridge to the church and Theophania gained her privacy.